Datadog, Inc.

 Key Risk

-If the largest customer (concentrated AI lab) renegotiates pricing or vertically integrates observability tooling, headline growth could decelerate by 4-6 points; combined with Splunk-Cisco AI bundle pressure on enterprise renewals, this could push growth below 20% and compress the multiple.
+If the largest customer (OpenAI, per analyst estimates) renegotiates pricing or vertically integrates observability tooling, headline growth could decelerate by 4-6 points; combined with Splunk-Cisco AI bundle pressure on enterprise renewals, this could push growth below 20% and compress a multiple that has re-rated sharply after the May 2026 run-up.

 Score Derivation